Home » RECIPES » Cinnamon Simple Syrup

 This post may contain affiliate links.
 Read my disclosure policy.

-Cinnamon Simple Syrup is perfect for sweetening coffee, cocktails, mocktails, and virtually any drink you want.
+This Cinnamon Simple Syrup recipe is perfect for sweetening coffee, cocktails, mocktails, and virtually any drink you want.
 It is flavorful, easy to make, and only 3 ingredients- water, sugar, and cinnamon sticks.
-Best part, it can be made SUGAR FREE!

 Cinnamon Syrup in a glass mason jar with cinnamon sticks in the syrup.